Equivalent Choice Functions and Stable Mechanisms: Introduction

 In some applications, the market does not only match agents, but determines also the contractual details of the match.
 In a labor market, firms and workers may have some discretion on how to set the salary.
+In a college admission problem, students can be admitted with or without a stipend.
 In the cadet-to-branch match~\cite[]{SonmezSwitzer2013}, cadets can choose between different lengths of service time in exchange for a higher priority in their branch of choice.
-In a college admission problem, students can be admitted with or without a stipend.
 These markets can be understood as hybrids between matching markets and auctions and have first been analyzed in the seminal paper of~\cite{KelsoCrawford1982}, with later important extensions by~\cite{Roth1984b,Fleiner2003,HatfieldMilgrom2005,HatfieldKojima2009} among others.
-In a general model of many-to-one matching with endogenous contracting, a generalized version of the deferred acceptance mechanism can be defined, and is stable and group-strategy-proof under the assumption that contracts are substitutes for colleges\footnote{In the following we call the applying side of the market ``students" and the admitting side of the market ``colleges" motivated by the application of college admission.
-However, the model equally applies to the other applications mentioned in this introduction.} and the law of aggregate demand holds.\footnote{This means that if we shrink the choice set of a college, an equal or small number of contracts will be chosen.}
+The central mechanism design result in this context states that in a model of many-to-one matching with endogenous contracting, a generalized version of the deferred-acceptance mechanism can be defined, and is stable and group-strategy-proof under the assumption that contracts are substitutes for colleges\footnote{In the following we call the applying side of the market ``students" and the admitting side of the market ``colleges" motivated by the application of college admission.
+However, the model equally applies to the other applications mentioned in this introduction.} and the law of aggregate demand holds.\footnote{This means that if we expend the choice set of a college, an equal or larger number of contracts is chosen.} Moreover, the deferred acceptance algorithm is outcome equivalent to the cumulative offer algorithm which is a natural modification of the deferred acceptance algorithm.
+In the cumulative offer algorithm not only acceptances, but also rejections are deferred; in each round of the algorithm, colleges are allowed to choose among all applications they have received so far including those that they have previously rejected.